-President's Award for Educational Excellence: This award is for 5th grade only.
-The students must have a 3.5 or higher grade point average for all three trimesters of 4th and 5th grades, and they must have achieved at the 85th percentile or higher in reading or math on the CST/SBAC assessments at the end of fourth grade.
-(Awarded at the fifth-grade promotion assembly.)
+President's Award for Educational Achievement: This award is for 5th grade only.
+The students must demonstrate proficiency in grade level standards for three trimesters of 4th and 5th grades, and they must have achieved at the 85th percentile or higher in reading or math on the CAASPP/SBAC assessments at the end of fourth grade.
+(Awarded at the fifth grade promotion assembly.)